-It is important for students to be aware of the following:
+Students need to be aware of the following:

-- Students who are enrolled in any four-year education degree and who will be completing their teaching course on-campus will need to have obtained an NSW WWCC no later than the end of their first year at Avondale University.
+- Students enrolled in any four-year education degree and who will be completing their teaching course on-campus will need to have obtained an NSW WWCC no later than the end of their first year at Avondale University.

 APPLY FOR A WWCC